Harper Goff: Film career

 Returning to the U.S., Goff moved back to California and worked as a set designer for Warner Bros., producing the sets for such memorable films as Sergeant York, Charge of the Light Brigade, and Captain Blood.
 Goff was a lifelong model train enthusiast.
 In 1951, while in a London model-making shop, he met Walt Disney when they both wanted to buy the same model train.

 As a result of having met Disney, he joined the Los Angeles artistic team of the Walt Disney Studios, a relationship that continued, off and on, until his death in 1993.
 His extraordinary work gave a distinctive character to a number of Disney productions.
 He is specifically credited with many of the finest inventive effects in Disney's groundbreaking live-action film, 20,000 Leagues Under the Sea, which he art-directed, even though the movie credit reads: "Production Developed By..."
 Goff designed the exterior of the Nautilus, along with sets for every compartment within the submarine.
 The film was awarded two Academy Awards, for color art direction and best special effects.
 At that time, in 1954, the Art Directors Union had created a bylaw within the Academy of Motion Pictures, which stated that only union art directors could win the award.
-The Academy gave the award for "Best Art Direction — Color 1954", to Goff's assistant, John Meehan, because he had a union card.
+The academy gave the award for "Best Art Direction — Color 1954", to Goff's assistant, John Meehan, because he had a union card.
 Goff went on to get a union card, but was never given the award.

-Years later, Goff created the submarine, Proteus, for the film, Fantastic Voyage(Working again with 20.000 Leagues director Richard Fleischer), and art-directed the highly acclaimed Willy Wonka & the Chocolate Factory.
+Years later, Goff created the submarine, Proteus, for the film, Fantastic Voyage (Working again with 20.000 Leagues director Richard Fleischer), and art-directed the highly acclaimed Willy Wonka & the Chocolate Factory.

 Goff also contributed heavily to the early renderings and concept art for Disney's proposed Mickey Mouse Park, which became the theme park known as Disneyland, and several areas of Walt Disney World theme park.

-He also played the banjo in the seven-piece Dixieland band called Firehouse Five Plus Two, formed by other Disney staff and led by trombonist Ward Kimball.
+He also played the banjo in the seven-piece Dixieland band called Firehouse Five Plus Two, formed by other Disney staff and led by trombonist Ward Kimball with animator Frank Thomas on the piano.
 When Tom Sawyer Island opened in 1973 at Magic Kingdom, they named Harper's Mill after him.
+Just above the Adventureland Bazaar shop in Disneyland, there is a window dedicated to Goff for his time in Walt Disney Imagineering.
 In 1993, he was posthumously named a Disney Legend.

 Personal life and death

 Goff was married more than 60 years to his wife Flossie Newcomb.
-He died at his home in Palm Springs, California, on March 3, 1993, at the age on 81 due to heart failure, just two weeks before his 82nd birthday.
+He died at his home in Palm Springs, California, on March 3, 1993, at the age on 81 due to heart failure.